PlatinumTeam/MBExtender/README.md

 --
 While there's no formal CLA, your contributions, if included, will also be released here under the MIT license and included in binary form in the game.

+If you need help with anything, we have a [Discord server](https://discord.gg/aXggYvkh) for discussing PQ development.

 Requirements
 --
 * CMake >= 3.14